lyusupov/SoftRF/software/firmware/binaries/README.md

 1. Take **CubeCellflash** for Windows <sub>_(Linux and MacOS variants are also available there)_</sub> download tool from this location: https://resource.heltec.cn/download/<br>
 You might also need to install a [driver for the CP210X USB to UART bridge from Silicon Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) prior to first use of the CubeCellflash tool ;
-2. Download appropriate version of the SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/ASR650x) and unzip the archive ;
+2. Download an appropriate version of SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/ASR650x) and unzip the archive ;

 ![](https://github.com/lyusupov/SoftRF/blob/master/documents/images/Mini-1.jpg)